ion-training/terraform-kitchen-docker-ec2/README.md

  -v ~/.ssh/:/root/.ssh/ -it kitchen bash
 ```

-Directory structure from within the container.
+Directory structure from within the container. \
-Notice you see everything from the tf_aws_cluster on the host (compare with above):
+Notice that everything seen is the output from the tf_aws_cluster on the host (compare with above):
 ```
 # tree
 .